NULabNortheastern/digitalassignmentshowcase/video-production/FA26-hersh-anth2315-video-editing/README.md

 <h2>Summary of Module</h2>

 The first portion of this module will cover the fundamentals of video production.
-The second portion introduces CapCut as an online video editing tool and provides example media for a hands-on activity editing video in CapCut.
+The second portion introduces CapCut as an online video editing tool and provides sample media for a hands-on activity editing video in CapCut.

 <h2>Learning Goals and Objectives</h2>